 Awards season officially kicked off a couple weekends ago with the 75th annual Golden Globes.
 I have a soft spot for award shows, even if acceptance speeches have an uncanny ability to make me cry, and this ceremony, with its black-washed, #MeToo, #TimesUp theme, was particularly moving.
 Fierce, brave, powerful women took the stage again and again to stand up for equality and diversity and empowerment.
 It was a heartening turn for a franchise that is normally written off as the quirky, party-hard cousin of the awards season family.
 And in this space, while sitting next to my best friend and holding her adorable baby daughter, I was particularly tickled to watch Amy Sherman-Palladino‘s new show, “The Marvelous Mrs. Maisel,” and its effervescent star, Rachel Brosnahan, take the Best TV Series – Musical or Comedy and Best Actress in a TV Series – Musical or Comedy honors.

 And in many ways, too, Midge is the perfect heroine for New York.
 This city is many things — over-priced, over-crowded, maybe even over-hyped — but it is also a place that rewards resilience and a refusal to succumb to others’ expectations.
 New York will kick the shit out of you, but it will respect you if you refuse to stay down for the count.
-Miriam gets knocked down (admittedly her rock bottom is a well-appointed classic-six on the Upper West Side with a seemingly bottomless bank account and free childcare courtesy of her also-wealthy parents, but that’s a conversation for a different time).
-And instead of lying there, waiting for Joel to grow up and give her a hand up out of the mud he shoved her in in the first place, she stands right up on her own.
+Miriam gets knocked down (admittedly her rock bottom is a well-appointed classic-six on the Upper West Side with a seemingly bottomless bank account and free childcare courtesy of her also-wealthy parents, but that’s a conversation for another day).
+And instead of lying there, waiting for Joel to grow up and give her a hand out of the mud he shoved her into in the first place, she stands right back up on her own.